Today's Bible Reading: Revelation 2

 4Yet I hold this against you: You have forsaken the love you had at first.
 5Consider how far you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lampstand from its place.
 6But you have this in your favor: You hate the practices of the Nicolaitans, which I also hate.

 7Whoever has ears, let them hear what the Spirit says to the churches.
 To the one who is victorious, I will give the right to eat from the tree of life, which is in the paradise of God.
-(Rev. 2:1-7)
+(Rev. 2:1-7 NIV)

 Reflecting and Thinking

-Reading the letters to the churches, one can note that the letters have a general pattern.
-The parts are not always in exactly the same order but include at least the following: what Jesus knows about the church, a reference to their work and attitude toward the word of God, a summary of their current "life" situation, an admonition to continue faithfully, a promise to those who overcome.
+Reading the letters to the churches, one can note that the letters all follow a general pattern.
+The items included in the pattern are not always in exactly the same order but all of the letters to the churches include at least the following: what Jesus knows about the church, a reference to their work and attitude toward the word of God, a summary of their current "life" situation, an admonition to continue faithfully, a promise to those who overcome.

-As the letters have a pattern, so also the book has a pattern.
-This pattern is clearly seen in the groups of seven seals, trumpets, and plagues.
-It is less obvious in the seven personages and the seven concluding visions.
-Each of these follows a pattern of "6+interlude+1."
-Together they provide a chiastic structure for the book.
-We will say more about this later.
-You can check out one possibility of a chiastic structure at Suggested Chiastic Outline of Revelation.
+As the letters to the churches have a pattern, so also the book of Revelation follows a pattern.
+This pattern is clearly seen in the groups of seven seals, seven trumpets, and seven plagues.
+Each of these follows a pattern of "6 + interlude + 1."
+When one understands and analyzes the pattern and the parallel constructions, they provide a possible chiastic structure for the book.
+We will explain this in more detail later.

-What do you want God to say to you in difficult situations?
-Why would the messages to the churches be helpful?
-How would they provide comfort?
+What would you want God to say to you during difficult times?
+How and why would the messages of Chapter 2 be helpful to the churches?
+How would these messages provide comfort?
 What parts of the messages are surprising to you?